Bernard Sleigh

-Bernard Sleigh (1872 – 7 December 1954) was an English mural painter, stained-glass artist, illustrator and wood engraver, best known for An Ancient Mappe of Fairyland, Newly Discovered and Set Forth, which depicts numerous characters from legends and fairytales.
+Bernard Sleigh (1872 – 7 December 1954) was an English mural painter, stained-glass artist, illustrator and wood engraver, best known for An Ancient Mappe of Fairyland, Newly Discovered and Set Forth (1917), which depicts numerous characters from legends and fairytales.
 There is a copy of The Ancient Mappe in the Library of Congress in Washington, D.C.
 He was a member of the Royal Birmingham Society of Artists between 1923 and 1928.
 As a young man, Sleigh was greatly inspired by the work of George MacDonald and William Morris.

 Education and work

-Born in Birmingham, Sleigh was apprenticed to a wood engraver at the age of 14 and attended the Birmingham School of Art.
-He was a student of Arthur Gaskin (1862–1928), who had worked with Edward Burne-Jones.
-While at the school, he came under the influence of the Birmingham Group.
-Being especially skilled in wood engraving, he soon caught the public eye through his engravings for books.
+Born and raised in Kings Norton in the semi-rural south of the industrial city of Birmingham, Sleigh was apprenticed to a wood engraver at the age of 14.
+He attended the Birmingham School of Art in the city-centre and became a student of Arthur Gaskin (1862–1928), who had worked with Edward Burne-Jones.
+While at the School, he came under the influence of the Birmingham Group.
 He joined the Society of Mural Decorators and Painters in Tempera.
-His advertising after 1918 says he could do wall paintings, memorial windows and inscriptions in metal.
-At exhibitions of the Royal Birmingham Society of Artists, he offered to create furniture inlays.
-In 1897 he became a member of the Bromsgrove Guild, receiving commissions for decorating churches such as Wallasey Memorial Unitarian Church in Cheshire, and designing stained-glass windows.

 After sending Henry Payne to Chelsea to study stained-glass technique, the Birmingham School of Art added stained-glass work to their curriculum in 1900.
 Bernard Sleigh was among the first to enrol for the course.

+After his training he became a commercial fine artist.
+Being especially skilled in wood engraving, he soon caught the public eye through his engravings for books.
+From 1897 he had been a member of his local Bromsgrove Guild, and under them he received commissions for decorating churches such as Wallasey Memorial Unitarian Church in Cheshire, and designing other stained-glass windows.
+His advertising after 1918 says he could do wall paintings (i.e. large decorative murals), memorial windows (i.e. stained-glass windows) and inscriptions in metal.
+At exhibitions of the Royal Birmingham Society of Artists, he offered to create furniture inlays for clients.

+Shortly after success with The Ancient Mappe, Sleigh undertook commercial cartography with a large series of black and white picture-maps of his home city of Birmingham.
+These were produced in pen and ink for the Birmingham Civic Society, appearing during the 1920s and 30s.
+They were highly attractive and were widely used to promote a new localist vision of what the city, and its many parks and open spaces, might become for its citizens in the near future.

-Sleigh wrote a series of stories about fairies, The Gates of Horn, published in 1927.
+Sleigh also wrote a series of stories about fairies, The Gates of Horn, published in 1927.
 Although Sleigh aimed the book at an adult audience, his publishers, J. M. Dent, instead marketed the book for children, and it was a commercial failure.
 Anderson describes the stories in The Gates of Horn as "engaging and well-told".
+The Gates of Horn was republished as an ebook edition in 2022.